cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregation parameters are valid for a given input share if no aggregation parameter with the same level has been used with the same input share before.
-The whole preparation phase MUST NOT be run more than once for a given combination of input share and level.
+The verification phase MUST NOT be run more than once for a given combination of input share and level.
 This function checks that candidate prefixes are unique and lexicographically sorted, checks that levels are increasing between calls, and also enforces that the prefixes at each level are suffixes of the previous level's prefixes.

 ~~~ python
 def is_valid(